 What is the fastest way to get rid of a possum?

-Hire a licensed professional for quick removal.
+Hire a licensed professional for advice on how to remove a possum legally.
 Otherwise, use humane traps with bait like fruits or vegetables if you prefer DIY methods.
 However, this will require you to get a licence from National Parks and Wildlife.

 Possums must be released no more than 25-150 meters, and they are more than likely to return.
 Attempting anything beyond this range would be considered illegal.